-- a.
-A postponement request is accepted if the student has completed at least one semester in the academic programme. - b.
-The student submits a postponement request in a form prepared by the Admission and Registration Deanship.
+- A. A postponement request is accepted if the student has completed at least one semester in the academic programme. - B. The student submits a postponement request in a form prepared by the Admissions and Registration Deanship.
 Approval of postponement is issued by the College Dean Concerned.
 If the request is submitted after the end of the add/drop period, it will be subject to the provision of withdrawal, which state that there will be a non-refund of fees for withdrawn or postponed courses.
-The student's academic study is deemed postponed from the date of approval of the postponement request and not from the date of the submission of the request.
+The student's academic study is deemed postponed from the date of approval of the postponement request and not from the date of the submission of the request as per the effective financial practice in the university.